thomaslc66/Bachelor-2019/README.md

 - MQTT & a broker (Mosquitto)
 - The necessary library for the modem to work

-What you still needs to do:
+What you still need to do:

 - Import the node red flows or create a new one
 - Connect, wire all the electronical component to suits your need.
 - Change the modem configuration script to match with the apn of your provider.

+### Rapport Folder
+Contain the bachelor analyse and explainations.